Introduction

 Changing Models Later

-You can change an assignment’s model at any time:- Open the assignment
+You can change an agent’s model at any time:1

 Choosing the Right Model